wellyshen/react-cool-onclickoutside/README.md

 import React, { useState } from "react";
 import useOnclickOutside from "react-cool-onclickoutside";

-// Use default CSS class name
-const App = () => {
+// Use the default CSS class name const App = () => {
   const ref = useOnclickOutside(() => {
     // Do something...